 In Lititz, you'll find a variety of food to satisfy your appetite, like pretzels from Julius Sturgis - the country's oldest commercial bakery.
 Among other places you can grab something quick are Sugar Whipped Bakery, Cafe Arabella, and Tomato Pie Café.

 The Tomato Pie Cafe is an eclectic urban eatery inside a building with rustic charm.
-With indoor and outdoor seating, this eatery serves up their signature tomato pie as well as other delicious comfort foods like the Rooster Street Beef Burger!
+With indoor and outdoor seating, this eatery serves up its signature tomato pie as well as other delicious comfort foods like the Rooster Street Beef Burger!
 Their carrot fries with dill dipping sauce are a veggie lover's dream.

 Word on the street is that if you want to taste America's best cannoli, head straight for Lititz at Piccolo Eatery.
 (I can personally attest to the fact that the cannolis are outstanding!)